shamsWMM/holbertonschool-printf/README.md

 # \_printf

-A custom implementation of the C standard library `printf` function.
+A simplified version of the C standard library `printf` function.

 ## Description